sjoseph11236/Software_Testing_Apprenticeship/questions.md

 - Do you know the significance of the *main* method?
 - What is the difference between declaring and initializing?
 - What is an exception?
-- Wha is the difference between checked and unchecked exceptions?
+- What is the difference between checked and unchecked exceptions?
 - What is an error
 - What is a generic?